 Bay of Islands

 If you have spent a lot of time up in the mountains, come and relax at the Bay of Islands.
-You can go for a swim with the dolphins in the sea or relax along the ocean.
+You can go for a dolphin spotting boat tour or relax along the ocean.
 It's a very popular place to visit, so make sure you book your accommodation before you arrive.
-You can also discover the local history by visiting the nearby towns.
+You can also discover the local history by visiting the nearby towns, like Waitangi.

 In addition to these places, the following must be on your list